obinnadaniel/obinnadaniel/README.md

 - 🤔 My interests are with Data Mining, Critical Thinking, etc..;
 - 💬 Ask me about ...JavaScript😍
 - 📫 How to reach Me:📧obinnadaniel30@yahoo.com
-- 😄 Pronouns: ...What if our universe was just a Code</>
+- 😄 Pronouns: ...What if our universe was just a Code🙄
-- ⚡ Fun fact: I Code Anything⭐
+- ⚡ Fun fact: I </> Anything⭐